RogueRope/docs/content/docs/main/intro.md

 Rogue rope is focused on infrastructure: we provide a space, a place to pitch your tent, stuff to eat and drink.
 Suspension points.
 A sound-system.
 Water and power, toilets and warm showers.

-We don't provide: shows, workshops, entertainment.
-This is up to the participants.
+We don't provide: shows, workshops, entertainment, bamboo.
+This is up to you, the participant.

 ### What does the participant provide?

 This is not a festival where there's a divide between the audience and the artists on stage.
+There are ni spectatators, only participants.

-This is a playground with a bunch of toys, an empty dance floor waiting to be filled.
+This is a playground with a bunch of toys, an empty dance floor waiting to be filled, a forest waiting to be magical.

 We create the stage, but **you the participant** perform the show.